Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

-West Yorkshire traffic update: Severe delays of 52 minutes on the M62 Eastbound
+West Yorkshire traffic update: Severe delays increasing on the M1 and M62

 Congestion